T7Droid/Easy-Screenshot-Library/README.md

 imageFileName( ) - Set a name for the image file;

-targetViewId(view: View) - Here can will pass any view you want to save as an image in the JPEG format, if you want to take a screenshot of the whole screen (not including ActionBar neither StatusBar) you need only to define an id for the root view of your Activity or Fragment and pass it as a parameter in this method.
-If you are using View Binding just pass binding.root;
+targetViewId(view: View) - Here can will pass any view you want to save as an image in the JPEG format, if you want to take a screenshot of the whole screen with the ActionBar  you need only to pass a constant called Type.FULLSCREEN_WITH_ACTION_BAR

 shareAfterScreenshot(share: Boolean) - Set true if you want to imediatelly share the image after taking the screenshot, if you want only to save the image and do not want to share set it as false.